CanonicalLtd/maas-docs/en/api.md

     and fault tolerance.
 -   `active-backup`: Only one slave in the bond is active.
 A different slave becomes active if, and only if, the active slave fails.
-The bond's MAC address is externally visible on only one port (network adapter) to avoid confusing the switch.
+The bond\'s MAC address is externally visible on only one port (network adapter) to avoid confusing the switch.
 -   `balance-xor`: Transmit based on the selected transmit hash policy.
-    The default policy is a simple \[(source MAC address XOR'd with destination MAC address XOR packet type ID) modulo slave count\].
+    The default policy is a simple \[(source MAC address XOR\'d with destination MAC address XOR packet type ID) modulo slave count\].
 -   `broadcast`: Transmits everything on all slave interfaces.
 This mode provides fault tolerance.